+(v) Question: "Does the Mandatory Power intend to transfer all Jewish immigrants presently detained in Cyprus to Palestine?
+If so, when and under what conditions?
 (Within the existing quota or otherwise?
-If within the queta, in what proportion?)"
+If within the quota, in what proportion?)"

+Answer:

-Answer: "His Majesty's Government have already announced that they cannot permit Jewish illegal immigrants to remain on British territory after the withdrawal of their forces from Palestine.
+"His Majesty's Government have already announced that they cannot permit Jewish illegal immigrants to remain on British territory after the withdrawal of their forces from Palestine.
 The arrangements for the removal of the illegal immigrants held in Cyprus are among the responsibilities which have hitherto fallen on the Government of Palestine and form one of the subjects on which my delegation is instructed to negotiate with the Commission.
-My Government will be willing to release from detention the ships PAN YORK and PAN CRESCENT for the purpose of their removal, concerning which the Commission may wish to negotiate with the Jewish Agency; that is to say, in regard to the use of the ships."
+My Government will be willing to release from detention the ships PAN YORK and PAN CRESCENT for the purpose of their removal, concerning which the commission may wish to negotiate with the Jewish Agency: that is to say, in regard to the use of the ships."

-(b) In connection with question (1i) on immigration, the Commission observes that the provision of the Assembly's resolution resarding the evacuation by 1 February 1948, of an area for purposes of Jewish immigration (paragraph 2, Section A, Fart I) is addressed directly to the Mandatory Power.
+(b) In connection with question (ii) on immigration, the Commission observes that the provision of the Assembly's resolution regarding the evacuation by 1 February 1948, of an area for purposes of Jewish immigration (paragraph 2, Section A, Part I) is addressed directly to the Mandatory Power.
 The Commission is aware that this date is the first date mentioned in the Assembly's resolution and that aside from the substance of the provision some special significance may be attached to it for this reason alone.
 On this account the Commission has put considerable emphasis on this matter in its discussions with the Mandatory Power.